DevenMarrero/PassManager/README.md

 2 - Create new User
 ```

 `1 - Login`           - Pretty self explanitory

 `2 - Create new User` - This will ask the user for a Username, Firstname, and Password.
-These users will only be users and (for now) cannot be made admins later, only an admin
-can create another admin account
+These accounts will only be users, only an admin can create another admin account

 Login passwords are stored in the database as hashes and are impossible to convert back to plaintext.